 Why does vehicle weight matter?

 There are obvious potential business and career damaging repercussions when overloading a commercial vehicle, many of which are laid out in the highway code and theory test respectively.
 But why?

 The weight of the vehicle when loaded (or overloaded) has a huge effect on the handling characteristics of the vehicle.
 Once you begin to exceed a manufacturer’s weight limit, you begin to change how the vehicle is designed to handle.
 The lorry’s centre of gravity may rise too high and make it unstable during cornering.
 The extra weight will endanger the vehicle in front, not to mention those surrounding traffic.
-Moreover it will increase stopping distances in all conditions and put additional stress on tyres and suspension components.
+Moreover it will increase stopping distances in all weather conditions and put additional stress on tyres and suspension components.